barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Reference

+* (1) HSM - A "Hardware Security Module" a physical device designed to locally and securely encrypt data
-* (1) [NONCE](https://en.wikipedia.org/wiki/Cryptographic_nonce) - A single use token that is automatically generated.
+* (2) [NONCE](https://en.wikipedia.org/wiki/Cryptographic_nonce) - A single use token that is automatically generated.
 Vault breaks this paradigm however by re-using the NONCE on subsequent requests, which makes it less of a NONCE and more of a general token
-* (2) [Cubbyhole Tokens](https://www.vaultproject.io/docs/concepts/response-wrapping.html) - Vault has an excellent mechanism for secure token delivery.
+* (3) [Cubbyhole Tokens](https://www.vaultproject.io/docs/concepts/response-wrapping.html) - Vault has an excellent mechanism for secure token delivery.
 It will give you a token that you can use exactly once, you use that token to get your much longer lived token out of the Vault.
 This means that the mechanism that you use to deliver the token to the client does not have to be perfectly secret, because if the client tries to use that single use token after an attacker has already gone in and retrieved the longer lived token, you can flash warning lights all day to say that your environment might have been compromised.